Chleb0/NAIL062-Hamiltonian-Path-with-SAT/README.md

 ### Proof

-A model of this thoeory corresponds to
+A model of this thoeory corresponds to a Hamiltionian path, because each vertex is visited exactly once and no two vertices are neighboring on the path if there is no edge connecting them.

+---

 ## Usage